Proofpoint

-Proofpoint, Inc. is an American enterprise security company based in Sunnyvale, California that provides software as a service and products for email security, data loss prevention, electronic discovery, and email archiving.
+Proofpoint, Inc. is an American enterprise cybersecurity company based in Sunnyvale, California that provides software as a service and products for email security, identity threat defense, data loss prevention, electronic discovery, and email archiving.

 In 2021, Proofpoint was acquired by private equity firm Thoma Bravo for $12.3 billion.

 History

-Company

 The company was founded in July 2002 by Eric Hahn, formerly the CTO of Netscape Communications.
-It launched July 21, 2003, after raising a $7 million Series A funding round, releasing its first product, and lining up six customers as references, and was backed by venture investors Benchmark Capital and Stanford University.
-An additional $9 million in Series B funding led by New York-based RRE Ventures was announced in October, 2003.
+It launched July 21, 2003, after raising a $7 million Series A funding round, an additional $9 million in Series B funding led by New York-based RRE Ventures was announced in October, 2003.

+The company released the Proofpoint Protection Server (PPS) for medium and large businesses.

 Proofpoint became a publicly traded company in April 2012.
 At the time of its initial public offering (IPO), the company's shares traded at $13 apiece; investors purchased more than 6.3 million shares through the IPO, raising more than $80 million.

 On April 26, 2021, Proofpoint announced that it had agreed to be acquired by the private equity firm Thoma Bravo.